 “Incredibly talented.
 He has a brilliant legal mind.” – Chambers USA 2018

 Bruce K. Fenton is a partner in the Commercial Department of Pepper Hamilton LLP.
 He is chair of the firm’s Private Equity Practice Group and Investment Funds Industry Group.
-He serves as secretary of the Pepper partnership and is a former member of the firm’s Executive Committee.
+He serves as secretary of the Pepper partnership and is a member of the firm’s Executive Committee.

 Pepper Hamilton’s Investment Funds Industry Group is an interdisciplinary industry group composed of more than 40 lawyers nationwide who focus their practices in areas vital to the success of all types of investment funds throughout their entire life cycle, including with respect to formation, transactional and investment, operational, and regulatory and compliance matters.
 The Funds Services Group provides fund formation, operations and compliance counseling to sponsors, managers, advisers, and investors from all over the United States, and globally.
 The group advises investment groups about the complex structuring, operational, and regulatory challenges they face on a daily basis in the investment management business.